w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 Your budget needs depend on your accessibility goals and the extent of the work required to achieve them.
 Some things that need to be considered when creating a budget include:

 * **Accessibility evaluations** &ndash; Consider how frequently they need to occur and how extensive they need to be.
+* **Evaluation with people** &ndash; Consider what opportunities exist to involve users with disabilities in evaluations.
 * **Reviews of policies and procedures** &ndash; Time required to determine which policies need to be change, time required to make the change, and time required to implement the changes.
 * **Staff training** &ndash; General awareness raising as well as specific training targeted on the needs of particular activities, such as website development or content writing.
 * **Tooling** &ndash; Adaptation or possible replacement of content authoring tools, such as the content management system (CMS), or acquiring accessibility evaluation tools.